15 Best Places to Live in Utah

 Foothill/Sunnyside

-With a population of just over 1,500, it will come as no surprise that Foothill/Sunnyside is the safest neighbourhood in the Salt Lake City area.
-Everyone knows everyone, by face if not by name.
-In turn, this area is becoming an evermore popular place for couples to start a family.
+With a population of just over a thousand, it will be no surprise that Foothill/Sunnyside is the safest neighborhood in Salt Lake City.
+Everyone knows everyone by face, if not by name.
+This area is becoming an evermore popular place for couples to start a family.

-Although median monthly rent is $884, buying property requires a more staunch investment for home values here averages at $489,000.
+Although the median monthly rent is just under $1,000, buying property requires a more staunch investment for home values above the national average.

-There is a great range of properties in the area, from 5-bedroom family mansions to quaint 3-bedroom condos.
+There is an excellent range of properties, from 5-bedroom family mansions to quaint 3-bedroom condos.

 15. North Salt Lake